 Stories of romance in the East of England

 Who doesn’t enjoy a good love story?
-There’s so many romantic tales connected with the people who lived and worked at our places in the East of England.
+There’s so many romantic tales connected with the people who lived and worked at our places in the East of England, we thought we'd share a few with you.

 They married for love

 When Henry Bedingfeld inherited Oxburgh Hall, he was a bachelor.
 Although he was in need of money, he married for love; proposing in Paris to Sybil Lyne-Stephens, who was 23 years his junior.
-They were married soon after and returned from their honeymoon to a local train station.
-It was from here that they were collected by motor car and driven home to Oxburgh, the first time a car would ever drive into the courtyard at this magnificent moated Hall.
+They were married soon after and returned to Norfolk from their honeymoon.
+They were collected by motor car from a local train station and driven home to Oxburgh, the first time a car would ever drive into the courtyard at this magnificent moated Hall.

 The influence of a mistress